SaaSyEth/eth-owl/README.md

 # 🦉 eth-owl
 Watch any Ethereum address with 🦉 `eth-owl` to receive real-time callbaks to your webhook(s) for each incoming/outgoing transaction.
-A permissionless, pseudo-anonymous Ethereum SaaS utility for developers
+A permissionless, pseudo-anonymous Ethereum SaaS for developers.

 ## Quickstart
 - setup your REST API endpoint that will receive `POST` requests from 🦉 `eth-owl`